 - Urgent but not important — quick chat message

-- Routine information — weekly summaries or dashboard
+- Routine information — weekly summaries or dashboard updates

 - Meeting objective (one sentence)

-- Participant preparation (what to study beforehand)
+- Participant preparation (what to review beforehand)

-- Agenda with time boxes
+- Agenda with time allocations

-- Concrete decisions or next steps
+- Concrete decisions or next steps documented by end of meeting

 Tools for balance